 - Keep checking for a carotid or femoral pulse to determine the response to the pacing, (mechanical capture).

 - If no response to maximum pacing output, interrupt pacing and proceed with appropriate protocol.
 Continue CPR, (if applicable).

 - Leave pacing electrodes in place during drug therapy and check every 5 - 10 minutes for capture in maximum output setting if not successful initially.

 - If capture present and patient remains hypotensive, increase rate of pacing, (do not exceed 80 BPM).

 - Turn the pacer on.

 Precautions: Pacemaker output may cause excessive pain/distress in the conscious patient.
-Consider administration of MIDAZOLAM 1 -5 mg slow IVP to desired effect.
+Consider administration of VERSED 1 -5 mg slow IVP to desired effect.